Ballet Division

 Level IV & Level V Ballet

 Level IV Technique: This level continues to expand and develop the dancer’s ballet repertoire.
 More complicated barre combinations are introduced, some at a very fast pace, with attention to quick weight transfers and advanced core use.
 Center-work combinations are longer, with more direction changes and a focus on balance, clean transitions, and the incorporation of attitude and pirouette turns.
 Petit allegro combinations are longer and faster, with the expectation that dancers will be able to pick up combinations quickly.
 Dancers reaching this level must have strong class attendance and be serious about ballet technique.
 Most dancers are on pointe and are ready to perform onstage on pointe.
-Dancers at this level will perform in the 2024 spring production, Beauty and the Beast.
+Dancers at this level will perform in the June 2025 production, The Little Mermaid.
 This class requires Director’s permission.

 Level IV/Level V Technique: Dancers at this level have been enrolled in ballet class for four or more years.
 The dancers are serious about increasing their repertoire of ballet steps and combinations as well as building their strength and stamina.
 Emphasis will be placed on kinesiology, body and stage placement, and today’s ever-changing world of ballet.
 Classical and contemporary styles of ballet, with emphasis on Vaganova, Cechetti, and Bournonville schools of thought will be taught.
 Dancers at this level must be taking technique class at least three times a week on three separate weekdays.
 Intermediate pointe work is incorporated into the class.
 The curriculum moves quickly and this class is meant for the focused and dedicated ballet dancer.
 Solo opportunities may be available at this level for our most dedicated students.
-Dancers at this level will perform in the 2024 spring production, Beauty and the Beast.
+Dancers at this level will perform in the June 2025 production, The Little Mermaid.
 This class requires Director’s permission.

 Level V Technique: Dancers at this level have been dancing at least three times a week for three or more years and have proven themselves through hard work and a dedication to ballet.
 They will further increase the repertoire of steps, combinations, and turns.
 Many combinations (grande allegro) will be 4 eight counts or more in length.
 The stamina required for this level takes a true love of ballet.
 Classical and contemporary styles of ballet, with emphasis on Vaganova, Cechetti, and Bournonville schools of thought, will be taught.
 Dancers at this level should be taking technique class four times a week, on at least three separate weekdays, including Floor Barre Technique and/or Pointe Technique Classes.
 Dancers who have been on pointe for two or more years will often take the entire class on pointe.
 The curriculum moves quickly and this class is meant for the focused and dedicated ballet dancer.
 Solo opportunities may be available at this level for our most dedicated students.
-Dancers at this level will perform in the 2024 spring production, Beauty and the Beast.
+Dancers at this level will perform in the June 2025 production, The Little Mermaid.
 This class requires Director’s permission.

 Technique Classes

 Intermediate/Advanced Variations: Dancers enrolled in this class will learn classical ballet variations from famous ballets such as: The Sleeping Beauty, Swan Lake, Giselle, Don Quixote, Nutcracker, Romeo and Juliet.
-These variations may be used in the solo roles for the Beauty and the Beast production, but will not perform as a class in the June 2024 performances.
+These variations may be used in the solo roles for The Little Mermaid production, but will not perform as a class in the June 2025 performances.
 Dancers must have reached the Level IV Technique Level to take this class.
 Dancers are required to take two technique classes in addition to this class, as it does not count towards your technique class requirements.

 Adult Ballet

 Adult Ballet: This class is open to all adults who want to dance!
 Some adults may have years of ballet experience, while others may have none.
 Adults are always welcome to “pick and choose” what they want to do during class and are not required to wear a leotard or tights.
 Class time will be spent performing barre, center, and corner work with combinations adjusted for different levels of ability as needed.
 Dancers will learn waltz, tango, and various adagio combinations.
 Stretching to increase flexibility will be incorporated throughout the class.
-This class does not perform in Beauty and the Beast.
+This class does not require dancers to perform in The Little Mermaid.